 Australian born artist, Gabrielle Martin, studied painting at the Victorian College of the Arts, graduating in 1993 with a BA and a Graduate Diploma in Fine Art.
-Since then, she has held five solo exhibitions and has been a finalist in the Archibald Prize, the Len Fox Painting Award, the Doug Moran National Portrait Prize, the Portia Geach Memorial Award, the Salon des Refuses and Metro 5 Award.
-This year, she won St Johns Southgate 2017 Art Prize.
-Her paintings are represented in the collections of the National Portrait Gallery, the State Library of Victoria and Deakin University.
+She has been a finalist in many national prizes, including the Archibald Prize, Len Fox Painting Award, Doug Moran National Portrait Prize, Portia Geach Memorial Award, Salon des Refuses and Metro 5 Award.
+She won the Maldon Portrait Prize for Painting, Drawing and Mixed Media in 2022 and the St Johns Southgate 2017 Art Prize.
+Her work is currently hung in Archie100, an exhibition celebrating 100 years of Archibald history, which will tour Australia from 2021-2024.
+In 2001 she was commissioned by the National Portrait Gallery to paint the retired General of the Salvation Army, Eva Burrows.
+Her work is also represented in the collections of the State Library of Victoria and Deakin University.

 Portraiture forms the core of Martin’s art practice.
-Her subjects include family, friends, fellow artists, and people who inspire her such as author and philosopher Raimond Gaita, poet and philosopher Kevin Hart, author Gerald Murnane, and singers Vika and Linda Bull.
+Her subjects include family, friends, fellow artists, and people who have inspired her, such as such as author and philosopher Raimond Gaita, poet and philosopher Kevin Hart, author Gerald Murnane, and singers Vika and Linda Bull.
 Her work has also explored the close bond that can exist between people and their animals.
-Julie Irving, from the Faculty of the VCA and MCM University of Melbourne, writes, “….
+Julie Irving, from the Faculty of the VCA and MCM University of Melbourne writes,“….
 These pictures are mini worlds of subjectivity and objectivity.
-They are statements about connection.
-Connection to people and places as an act of communion.
+They are statements about connection: connection to people and places as an act of communion.
 They are paintings that need to be dwelt in; a gap of time, so that the logic of things can be understood and the sensations of paint and colour can be felt.”

 In 2004 Martin moved from Melbourne to Central Victoria.
-Her 2014 exhibition “Beyond the Garden” combines portraits, still lives and landscapes to explore the “imperfect Eden” of her hometown, Malmsbury.
+Her recent work combines portraits, still lives and landscapes to explore the “imperfect Eden” of her hometown, Malmsbury.
 Largely comprised of introduced species, the landscape tells a story of human habitation.
-Weathered pines lining hill tops remain from planted windbreaks, wild fruit trees suggest early house sites, elms and oaks are a reminder of our European legacy and recent native plantings speak of our desire to regain a pristine environment.
+Weathered pines lining hill tops remain from planted windbreaks and wild fruit trees suggest early house sites; elm groves and oaks remind us of our European legacy whilst recent native plantings speak of our desire to regain a pristine environment.
 Martin makes small paintings from memory and imagination or from sketches done on location.
 She finds poetry in these views, which remind her of her childhood growing up on the semi-rural fringes of Melbourne in the 1970s.

 Essay by Kevin Hart